 - By paying the entire premium amount at the start of the year, you can save up to around 25% on the premium amount compared to if you pay in monthly installments.

-- You can check with your insurance agent for discounts and check for the ones you qualify for such as safe driver discounts, veteran discounts, discounts for bundled coverage, discounts for installing GPS and other safety devices in the big rig, etc.
+- You can check with your insurance specialist for discounts and the ones you qualify for, such as safe driver discounts, veteran discounts, bundled coverage, discounts for installing GPS and other safety devices in the big rig, etc.

 How Can I Save Money on Hot Shot Trucking Insurance?

-You can save on your hot shot trucking insurance by the following ways:
+You can save money on your premium for hot shot trucking insurance in the following ways:

-- By raising your deductible limit, you can save money on your insurance, provided you have sufficient cash reserves.
+- You can raise your deductible limit to save money if you have sufficient cash reserves.

 - Ensure that your policy mentions your radius of operations, especially if you do not travel beyond 500 miles or go outside the state.

-- Paying via ETF transfer can help to save money on your processing fees.
+- Paying via ETF transfer can reduce your fees on processing.